leburnett/reiser-documentation/Ephys/ephys_nested_rf.md

 - 6 pixel square flashes - 160ms duration - 440ms interval
 - 4 pixel wide bar sweeps - 28 dps
 - 4 pixel wide bar sweeps - 56 dps
-- 1s interval between each bar sweep

 [<b>Note for LEB.</b> Results file: "Summer2025_MARCM_p2_analysis".
 Data: 2025_07_12 to 2025_09_12]

 #### P2 protocol (Oct 2025 - Nov 2025) - T4/T5 experiments - AUTUMN

 - Area of arena presented: [30 x 30 pixels area]
+The 6 x 6 pixel flashes are presented in a 33 x 33 pixel square area - larger than the 30 x 30 pixel square area for the 4 x 4 pixel flashes - to get an even number of flashes on a 50% overlapping grid.
 - Background intensity: (4/15) - gs_val = 4.
 - Number of repetitions: 3
 - Only ONE contrast - either ON (15/15) or OFF (0/15)
 - Square flashes presented on 50% overlapping grid.
+- 1s interval between each bar sweep

 Sequence of stimuli in the protocol:
 - 10s background at the start and between repetitions